Peter Churchill: Arrest and imprisonment

 On 27 April, he was taken 15 miles to the south to Pragser Wildsee, where on 4 May he was liberated by the Fifth United States Army.
-He was taken to Naples for debriefing by officers from the Crimes Investigations Departments and testified against his former captors, and on 12 May was flown back to England in the private plane of Air-Marshall Garrow.
+He was taken to Naples for debriefing by officers from the Crimes Investigations Departments and testified against his former captors, and on 12 May was flown back to England in the private plane of Air Marshal Garrow.

 This officer carried out four clandestine missions into France between the end of 1941 and the spring of 1943.
 He was first landed by submarine in the south of France in December 1941 with the mission of contacting the principal organisers in the unoccupied zone, to bring them directives, remedy their various difficulties, improve communications and arrange help for arrested members of the organisation.
 This involved much travel and dangerous liaisons activity, but CHURCHILL carried out the mission with complete success and return to England in early February 1942.

 His second mission was to organise the infiltration of a number of agents by sea into the South of France.
 Although this involved a short stay in France, it was nevertheless a delicate and hazardous task.
 It was mainly due to CHURCHILL's courage and resourcefulness that the operation was successfully carried out.

 In April 1942, he was parachuted into France as chief liaison officer to a large resistance group in the south.
 He worked here for several months organising parachute dropping operations and the reception of agents by sea on the Mediterranean coast.
 His operations were always well organised and he took great personal risks to ensure the safe disposal of infiltrated agents.

 In March 1943, Capt.
 Churchill paid a short visit to England for consultation.
 Two months after his return to France in May 1943, he was arrested.
 By that time, he had decentralised the organisation to such an extent that his work could be continued by others.
 He was released by Allied troops in Germany in May 1945.

 Capt.
 Churchill worked tirelessly and unselfishly over a long period in very trying conditions, showing outstanding courage, leadership and organising ability, which earned him the respect and admiration of all who came in contact with him.
 It is strongly recommended that he is appointed a Companion in the Distinguished Service Order.